slackhq/slack-api-docs/page_formatting.md

 Slack messages may be formatted using a simple markup language similar to [Markdown](https://daringfireball.net/projects/markdown/).
 Supported formatting includes: `` ```pre``` ``, `` `code` ``, `_italic_`, and `*bold*`; full details are available on our [help site](https://slack.zendesk.com/hc/en-us/articles/202288908-How-can-I-add-formatting-to-my-messages-).

-By default, clients will parse message formatting markup on user-sent messages but not bot messages or attachments.
-To enable formatting on a non-user message, set the `mrkdwn` property to `true`.
+By default bot message text will be formatted, but attachments are not.
+To disable formatting on a non-user message, set the `mrkdwn` property to `false`.
 To enable formatting on attachment fields, set the `mrkdwn_in` array on each attachment to the list of fields to process.
 Some examples:

     {
         "text": "*bold* `code` _italic_",
         "username": "markdownbot",
         "mrkdwn": true
+    }

+    {
+        "text": "*not bold*",
+        "username": "markdownbot",
+        "mrkdwn": false
     }

     {